Ash Street Improvements Project

 4) Is a marked crosswalk with a pedestrian island planned for the intersection at Park/First and Ash Street?

-ValerieCarroll over 1 year ago
+ValerieCarroll over 2 years ago

 I'm a big fan of the roundabouts at these intersections.
 Traffic is always heavy especially at Clinkscales and Ash and I don't see that it would be a problem for pedestrians.

-ewinutg almost 2 years ago
+ewinutg over 2 years ago

 Roundabouts are fantastic.